Wheat Forage Options and Considerations

 Windrowing forage wheat in south central Nebraska for processing into wheatlage.
 (Photos by Todd Whitney)

 Figure 1.
-Cutting and windrowing forage wheat in south central Nebraska for processing into wheatlage.
-(Photos by Todd Whitney)
+Cutting and windrowing forage wheat in south-central Nebraska for processing into wheatlage.
+Todd Whitney/Nebraska Extension

-For many southcentral Nebraska feedlot/field managers, harvesting wheat for forage in the spring is not new.
-The most popular wheat forage harvest method used in south central Nebraska is “wheatlage.”
+For many south-central Nebraska feedlot/field managers, harvesting wheat for forage in the spring is not new.
+The most popular wheat forage harvest method used in south-central Nebraska is wheatlage.
 As the name implies, this method is similar to traditional corn silage harvest.
-Wheat, oats, triticale, or rye fields are first windrowed, then chopped and blown into transport trucks.
+Wheat, oats, triticale or rye fields are first windrowed, then chopped and blown into transport trucks.
 The trucks then transfer the forage to a bunker storage where heavy implements pack the pile to reduce air content between forage pieces.
 Tight packing is essential to successful wheatlage production.

 Research Comparing Wheatlage Harvest Dates

-Although 2018 forage production will likely be much lower compared to the previous two years, there could be a significant increase in wheat forage production by delaying forage harvest into mid-June.
 Although total crude protein and TDN (total digestible nutrients) production increased proportionally to dry matter yield increases, percent crude protein content decreased as wheat maturity progressed (Table 1).

 Table 1.
-Average yields in an irrigated wheat forage trial conducted in south central Nebraska in 2016-2017.
+Average yields in an irrigated wheat forage trial conducted in south-central Nebraska in 2016-2017.

 Harvest DateGrowth StagePlant Height